dylibso/mcp-otel/README.md

 Every component in the system emits [opentelemetry](https://opentelemetry.io/) data, so any sink should be supported such as Datadog, Honeycomb, Signoz, etc.

+> *Note*: this is not meant to be production code and was thrown together to experiment with trace context propagation

 ## Explanation

 For each prompt, we start an otel [trace](https://opentelemetry.io/docs/concepts/signals/traces/) and we collect spans until the "agent"